Call Us!

 Couple Choosing a Mortgage

-If a new home is in your immediate future you must know what to consider when choosing a mortgage.
+If a new home is in your immediate future, you must know what to consider when choosing a mortgage.
 When shopping for a mortgage, your first instinct is probably to search for the lowest mortgage rate.
 While the mortgage rate certainly matters, not all mortgages are created equal.
 As you’ll soon find out, the mortgage rate is just one of the many factors to consider.
-I would argue that there are other more important factors to consider.

 Penalties

 When you’re searching for a mortgage, probably the last thing on your mind is breaking it.
 For many of us, mortgage penalties are an afterthought.
 I don’t plan to break my mortgage, so why should I care about penalties?
-The thing is life is constantly changing.
+In reality, there are many reasons why Canadians may need to break their mortgage.

 If you sign up for a five-year mortgage term like most Canadians, a lot can happen in five years.
-Your employer could lay you off; you could decide to relocate for a better job opportunity or you could choose to break your mortgage to take advantage of lower mortgage rates.
+Your job situation may change, you could decide to relocate for better opportunities or personal reasons.
+You may even choose to break your mortgage to take advantage of lower mortgage rates.

 The bottom line is that the reasons for breaking your mortgage are almost endless.
-Wouldn’t you rather know about these penalties upfront rather than being surprised by them later on?
+It’s best to know about these penalties upfront rather than being surprised by them later on.

 Prepayments